 We Only Represent Clients In Michigan

 Understanding Michigan’s Age of Consent Law

 When faced with legal issues pertaining to Michigan’s age of consent law, seeking the guidance of a knowledgeable lawyer can be crucial.
-Whether you are facing accusations, need advice on common defenses against sex crime charges, or require representation in court, the team of skilled sex crime lawyers at Michigan Defense Law can help protect your rights, explain the applicable laws, and build a strong defense for your case.
+If you are facing accusations, need advice on common defenses against sex crime charges, or require representation in court, the team of skilled sex crime lawyers at Michigan Defense Law can help protect your rights, explain the applicable laws, and build a strong defense for your case.
 Having an experienced Michigan sex crime attorney by your side can significantly impact the outcome and ensure your rights are safeguarded.
 Contact us today at (248) 451-2200 to schedule a consultation.

+We Only Represent Clients In Michigan